The sun is shining and the sky is blue. So, it’s time to get yourself to one of these amazing beer gardens in Liverpool.

 Sip on outstandingly large strawberry margaritas or an ice cold beer, trying the delicious Pan Asian cuisine as you enjoy views of the Liver Building and Albert Dock.

-For a laid back, friendly atmosphere in the sun, grab your sunglasses and SPF and head to The Grapes on Roscoe Street.
+For a friendly atmosphere in the sun, grab your sunglasses and SPF and head to The Grapes on Roscoe Street.

-You can guarantee the atmosphere will be simply electric at this historic pub, and you can also take your pick from 9 ales, 15 speciality gins and 35 rums, as you catch a tan at the hidden beer garden.
+You can guarantee a great atmosphere at this historic pub.
+Pick from 9 ales, 15 speciality gins and 35 rums as you discover the hidden beer garden.

 Goodness Gracious at Oh Me Oh My